-Many customers ask about the sustainability of the timber I use and care that it is ethically sourced.
+Customers enquire about the sustainability of the timber used within Brindley Timberworks, and really care that it is ethically sourced.
 But what does this really mean?

-The Programme for the Endorsement of Forestry Certification (PEFC) and Forestry Stewardship Council (FSC) were formed in the 1900s and were aimed at addressing the escalating rate of indiscriminate forestry practices.
-These are both worldwide recognised schemes which help to maintain and regulate sustainable forestry management.
+The Programme for the Endorsement of Forestry Certification (PEFC) and Forestry Stewardship Council (FSC) were formed in the 1900s aimed at addressing the escalating rate of indiscriminate forestry practices.
+Both the PEFC and FSC are world recognised schemes, assisting in maintaining and regulating sustainable forestry management.

-Certification of these schemes is not taken lightly and there is a rigorous assessment process which involves public consultation, independent evaluations and assessment by expert panels.
-Many factors have to be met before the timber from these forests can bare the PEFC or FSC symbol and the certification must be reviewed every 5 years which maintains standards and keeps the natural environment protected.
+Certification of these schemes is not taken lightly, and involves a rigorous application and assessment.
+This starts with a public consultation, an independent evaluation and assessments by expert panels.
+A multitude of factors must be met before the timber from these forests can bare the PEFC or FSC symbol.
+To add to that, certifications must be renewed every 5 years.
+This ensures they are kept to a high standard, and are still working towards protecting the natural environment.

 In the forest, sustainable management means that for every tree felled, several saplings are planted.
 This makes timber a much more renewable resource, and actively helps remove the carbon dioxide let out by the felled tree from the atmosphere, making timber a naturally renewable resource.
 By planting multiple trees, not only is the carbon from the felled tree captured, but they create a natural habitat for animals and the local ecosystem.
 These schemes show clear results, forests that were once shrinking have seen recent expansions over the past decades.